 Improving employee health, nutrition & well-being

-We protect and promote the health, nutrition and well-being of our employees so that they can enjoy fit and healthy lives, both at work and at home.
+We protect and promote the health, nutrition and well-being of our employees so that they can enjoy fit and healthy lives at work and at home.

 We aim to support our employees to be the best they can be.
-This includes giving them tools to promote, maintain and enhance their health so they can maximise their fitness and, at the same time, improve their capacity to work safely and effectively.
-This benefits both the individual and our business.
+This includes giving them tools to promote, maintain and enhance their health so they can maximise their fitness.
+At the same time, we want to improve their capacity to work safely and effectively.

 Our global strategy for Medical and Occupational Health (M&OH) has two core elements: